Covid-19: Government facing pressure over testing as UK deaths hit 2,352

 The row over testing comes as 13-year-old Ismail Mohamed Abdulwahab became the youngest victim of Covid-19 in England.

+NHs Digital also said more than 1.7 million NHS assessments in just 15 days have concluded that people may have had Covid-19 or are currently suffering, based on their symptoms.

-In the US, Donald Trump said the UK’s early approach to tackling the coronavirus outbreak would have been “very catastrophic” if Boris Johnson had not decided to change tack.
+In the US, Donald Trump said the UK’s early approach to tackling the coronavirus outbreak would have been “very catastrophic”.

-The US president suggested the Prime Minister had looked to “ride out” the virus in an approach that would have caused “a lot of death”.
+He suggested Boris Johnson had looked to “ride out” the virus in an approach that would have caused “a lot of death”.

 Last Updated: